Skip to Main Content

 How to Submit

-Any faculty member interested in contributing works to WCU's IR, NC DOCKS, should contact Scottie Kapel, skapel@wcu.edu.
+Any faculty member interested in contributing works to WCU's IR, Scholar Central, should contact Scottie Kapel, skapel@wcu.edu.

 To begin the process, send Scottie a list of your works.
-The WCU Libraries will then verify which publishers allow self-archiving (you can check for yourself using SHERPA/RoMEO) and may also be able to scan some of your works.
+The WCU Libraries will then verify which publishers allow self-archiving (you can check for yourself using the Jisc Open policy finder) and may also be able to scan some of your works.
 But for some items, you may need to send a copy to Scottie (usually as an e-mail attachment).
 We aim to make the submission process as simple as possible.

 Criteria for Submissions